WSUN-TV: Early history

 The station first signed on with a test pattern on May 3, 1953, with regular operations beginning on May 5.
-It was owned by the city of St. Petersburg, along with WSUN radio (620 AM, now WTWD at 910 AM).
+It was owned by the city of St. Petersburg, along with WSUN radio (620 AM, now WDAE).
 It was one of the first UHF television stations in the country.
 WSUN-TV's studios were located on the first floor of the St. Petersburg Pier, overlooking Tampa Bay.
 The facility was relatively small – measuring only 35 feet long and 46 feet wide – and had once been a trolley turnaround.
 This made the production of local programs rather difficult.

 The station was originally operated as an independent station, although it held secondary affiliations with all four major networks of the time – CBS, NBC, ABC and DuMont—in part because microwave links for network programming only went as far as Tampa.
 During its first year of operation, channel 38 relied on film and kinescopes for prime time programming.
 Later in the fall of 1953, however, the area's main telephone provider, Peninsular Telephone (later owned by GTE), provided WSUN-TV with a private microwave link in time for the World Series, making it the first television station in the country to receive live programming via microwave relay.
 The station quickly secured a primary affiliation with CBS, while continuing to cherry-pick programming from NBC, ABC and DuMont.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

 Due to protracted battles over the other two allocations for Tampa Bay – VHF channels 8 and 13, both licensed to Tampa – WSUN-TV was the only station in the Tampa Bay area for two years.
 The station's most popular local program during this time was Captain Mac, hosted by Burl McCarty.
 Channel 38 lost its monopoly in 1955.
 On February 14 of that year, WFLA-TV (channel 8) signed on and took the NBC affiliation.
 In April, WTVT (channel 13) signed on and took the CBS affiliation (now Fox-owned affiliate).
 WSUN-TV dropped its affiliation with the dying DuMont network shortly afterward, leaving it as a sole ABC affiliate.
 WTVT's debut hit WSUN-TV particularly hard, as many of the station's staffers bolted to channel 13.
 One of them was McCarty, triggering a legal battle over whether he or channel 38 owned the Captain Mac character.
 Ultimately, McCarty was allowed to take his character to WTVT, but not his uniform or the show's format.
 WSUN-TV was allowed to use the Captain Mac name as well.
 This strange situation prevailed for only six months, until McCarty returned to WSUN-TV and stayed there until his retirement in 1959.